 I have met many kinds of people.
 I've met a social worker who trains kids to play football so they could stay away from weed or alcohol.
 I've met a traveler who cycled 7819 kms to meet his grandfather.
 I’ve met a Canadian who shelled out $2 million from his own pocket so he could help relocate 50 Syrian families.
 I’ve met a young guy who feeds the homeless for free.

 Giving voice to all these unsung heroes is powerful stuff.
 I know at least there’s one reader out there who read my articles and got inspired to do something exciting.
 Words can change the world.
 It sure did change mine.

 In this blog, you'll read about things I keep learning everyday as a journalist.

 I hope to share simple yet essential stuffs like how to interview people, how to deal with shit-heads, what to do if you mess things at work, how to work along with your colleagues, how to interact with celebrities, and a lot of more.
+I will also explore some important news topics, throwing in my opinion.
 I would try to keep the articles short and sweet.